AllieJackson/RMAG-Project/README.md

-# Rocky Mountain Association of Geologists-Project
+# RMAG Data Science Symposium
+Using Python and JupyterLab in the oilfield: how to better understand input parameters for geologic calculations and efficiently assess data relationships.
 Presentation on October 20, 2020
-Reservoir characterization cutoff analysis for RMAG Data Science Symposium

 Check out the rendered JupyterLab notebook by clicking the link below: https://nbviewer.jupyter.org/github/AllieJackson/RMAG-Project/blob/master/RMAGLiveNotebook.ipynb